2017 in Glory: Glory 39: Brussels

 Glory 39: Brussels was a kickboxing event held on March 25, 2017 at the Vorst National in Brussels, Belgium.

 Background

-This event featured two world title fight for the Glory Welterweight Championship between Cedric Doumbe and Yoann Kongolo as Glory 39 headliner, for the Glory Lightweight Championship between Sitthichai Sitsongpeenong and Dylan Salvadoras Superfight Series headliner Also this event featured 4-Man Featherweight Contender Tournament.
+This event featured two world title fight for the Glory Welterweight Championship between Cedric Doumbe and Yoann Kongolo as Glory 39 headliner, for the Glory Lightweight Championship between Sitthichai Sitsongpeenong and Dylan Salvador as Superfight Series headliner.
+Also this event featured 4-Man Featherweight Contender Tournament.

 Hysni Beqiri had to withdraw from Glory 39, because of an injury in a car accident.
 Anton Petrov filled in for Beqiri against Marat Grigorian.

 French veteran Karim Benmansour no longer competed at Glory 39 as he required additional time off to recover from surgery.
 Therefore, Harut Grigorian faced a new opponent, Pavol Garaj.

 Due to visa issue, Anvar Boynazarov no longer competed in the Glory 39 featherweight contender tournament.
 His slot was filled by Nafi Bilalovski.

 Chi Lewis-Parry had to withdraw due to illness, the fight with Hesdy Gerges was off.